What should i do if i’m caught cottaging? | 5 minute read

 Cottaging can apply to both heterosexual and homosexual relations.
 However, the term is far more closely associated with gay men and trans men, often labelled as “cottage queens.”

 The term “cottaging” itself goes back to the Victorian era.
 Male-only bath-houses or “cottages” were often used for casual sex between men.

 In the mid 20th Century, those who partook in cottaging didn’t do so out of fantasy or fetish.

-Cottaging was the only way that gay men could meet other gay men, hidden away from the Conservative government.
+Cottaging was the only way that gay men could meet other gay men, hidden away from the government.
 Furthermore, the concept of being “out” wasn’t normalised yet, and so a surreptitious culture of public sex began across the country.

-The Conservative government would dispatch units of police officers to inspect public toilets and parks in a bid to “rid England of this plague”, with undercover police often arresting cottagers for indecent assault.
+The government would dispatch units of police officers to inspect public toilets and parks in a bid to “rid England of this plague”, with undercover police often arresting cottagers for indecent assault.
 Whatsmore, it’s estimated that during the 1950’s approximately 1,000 men were imprisoned every year for cottaging and “lewd” behaviour.